Mortymore/Arduino-freq.meter-for-XR2206/README.md

 # Arduino-freq.meter-for-XR2206
 Ardunino frequency measurement for Elektor Sweep Function Generator based on XR2206

+Built this meter in 1994 ans thought it was about time to provide a display fo the frequency outputed by the generator.
+An arduino and a small LCD display seemed a good option.
+The display had to be tiny though.
+This 0.49" LCD was found to be good fit for the job.

  * Arduino Frequency/Period counter
  * for Sweep/Function Generator (20Hz...200kHz)
  * Elektor PT nº70 - Oct.1990